alliance-genome/agr_curation_schema/README.md

 ## Developing the AGR Curation Schema

-The Alliance schema is stored in a series of interconnected YAML files in the `model/schema` directory written using LinkML syntax.
+The Alliance schema is stored in a series of interconnected YAML files in the `model/schema` directory written using [LinkML syntax](https://linkml.io/linkml/intro/tutorial.html).
 LinkML is an object-oriented modeling language, tutorial [here](https://linkml.io/linkml/intro/tutorial.html) with tooling that can convert simple, easy to author YAML into validatable artifacts such as: JSON schemas, SQL DDL, python and java classes, markdown documentation and others.
-Some of these artifact types and generated and stored in this reposit ory as well including JSON schemas that are used to submit data.
+Some of these artifact types and generated and stored in this repository as well including JSON schemas that are used to submit data.

 The main modeling components of any LinkML model are: classes, slots, enumerations and types.

 ### Classes